boyan13/boyan13/README.md

 I'm a third year IT student who enjoys learning for the sake of learning.
 I'm currently focusing on Python and C++ development, while also learning some game design.
 My passion for learning is not limited to programming though.
 I've also taken courses in Ancient Egyptian language, 20-th century art, and religion.
 I also enjoy psychology, philosophy, mathematics, physics and any STEM field in general.

+Skills:
+Python /
+Qt /
+C++ /
+Java /
-Skills: Python / C++ / Java / HTML / CSS
+HTML /
+CSS /
+Databases /
+Git /
+Linux /

-- 🔭 I’m currently working on a small Python ciphering app that should help me work on designing project architectures, applying design patterns, managing a gui, and  writing clean and *pythonic* code.
+- 🔭 I’m currently working a lot with Python
 - 🌱 I’m currently learning C# (and .NET) and trying to put more time into C++.
-I've also picked up Blender again.
 - 📫 How to reach me: bonev1313@gmail.com
 - ⚡ Fun fact: Whenever I'm not programming, I'm working on a Half-Life Decay remake as a level designer: https://psr.digital/projects/2/